Why should fun and learning stop during Summer?

 – Covid-19 restrictions are a known risk at this juncture and will not constitute a reason for exceptions to our refund and cancellation policy described above.

-– If spaces are available, you may reschedule your camper for a later week of Camp for only the 6.25% processing fee.
+– If spaces are available, you may reschedule your camper for a later week of camp for a $30 processing fee.